-State of the state However the strain group in a Concept work Great service Market (supply and demand) Operational The health, safety, wellbeing and security of the 49,000 students who make Unite Students their home is the foundation of our reputation and continued focus on health & safety is key to building and maintaining this trust.
+Great service Market (supply and demand) Operational The health, safety, wellbeing and security of the 49,000 students who make Unite Students their home is the foundation of our reputation and continued focus on health & safety is key to building and maintaining this trust.
 Affordability and value for money are increasingly critical in the increasingly competitive market place.
 Developing the most trusted brand in the sector continues to be critical to our sustainable and longer term success.
-8 diliant properties Property/ development Our focus on working with high and mid ranked Universities means that we will recycle capital into higher performing cities.
+8rilliant properties Property/ development Our facus an working with high and mid ranked Universities means that we will recycle capital into higher performing cities.
 Property development is a higher risk, higher return activity.
-Growing and sustainable earnings - -3 Financing Maintain a timety approach to arranging new debt and extending debt maturities, reducing the cost of funding, diversifying our funding sources and introducing new lenders to the Group.
-Secure a strong balance sheet with appropriate levels of leverage and liquidity to ensure the business can withstand any property cycle.
+Growing and Financing sustainable earnings Maintain a timely approach to arranging new debt and extending debt maturities, reducing the cost of funding, diversifying our funding sources and introducing new lenders to the Group.
+Secure a strong balance sheet with appropriate levels of leveraging and liquidity to ensure the business can withstand any property cycle.